James-Thorson-NOAA/James-Thorson-NOAA.github.io/docs/user-manual.md

 documentation for explanation of the user interface, and GitHub wiki for examples.

-**Package architecture**:
+## Package architecture

 VAST is developed as an R package available on GitHub.
 It depends upon helper functions that are bundled in package FishStatsUtils, and these helper functions are installed separately because they are also used by other spatio-temporal packages (e.g., EOFR).
 VAST and FishStatsUtils use S3 objects to ease interpretation of objects that are commonly saved to terminal (see Table 1 for list).
-VAST can be run using two primary levels of abstraction:
+VAST can be run using two primarylevels of abstraction:

-1.  *High-level wrapper functions*: New users are recommended to explore using \`FishStatsUtils::make_settings\` and
-    \`FishStatsUtils::fit_model\` to run VAST, and to explore results using \`plot\` and \`summary\`.
+1.  *High-level wrapper functions*: New users are recommended to explore using `FishStatsUtils::make_settings` and `FishStatsUtils::fit_model` to run VAST, and to explore results using `plot` and `summary`.

-2.  *Mid-level utilities*: Experienced users often run lower-level functions to accomplish basic tasks in spatial analysis, using
+2.  *Mid-level utilities*: Experienced users often run lower-level functions to accomplish basic tasks in spatial analysis, using `FishStatsUtils::make_extrapolation_info`, `FishStatsUtils::make_spatial_info`, `VAST::make_data`, and `VAST::make_model` individually.
-    \`FishStatsUtils::make_extrapolation_info\`,
-    \`FishStatsUtils::make_spatial_info\`, \`VAST::make_data\`, and
-    \`VAST::make_model\` individually.

 Updates to VAST are released using semantic-version numbering (e.g., version 3.2.0) and a battery of integrated tests (comparing results using updated code to saved results from earlier versions) are run prior to numbered releases to ensure that results are backwards compatible.

-**Model description**:
+## Model description

 In the following, I use mathematical notation similar to the C++ code used to define the model in TMB: Notation is close to common recommendations, e.g., Edwards and Auger‐Méthé (2019), although I use parentheses to indicate indices of vectors, matrices, and arrays, and reserve subscripts for naming (see Table 2 for summary of notation that may be slightly out-of-date).
 Feel free to change notation when describing the model to suit your purposes in reports or publications.
 For further details regarding terminology, motivation, and statistical properties, please read the papers listed on the GitHub main page.

-**Model Overview**
+### Model Overview

 VAST predicts variation in density across multiple locations $s$, time intervals $t$, for multiple categories $c$.
 Categories could include either multiple species, multiple size/age/sex classes for each individual species, and/or a mix of biological, physical, and fishery variables describing an ecosystem.
 VAST approximates the covariance between these multiple categories and years using a factor-model decomposition (Thorson et al. 2015b, 2016a), i.e., by summing across the contribution of multiple random effects (termed factors).
 If there is only a single category, the model reduces to a standard univariate spatio-temporal model.

 After estimating variation in density across space, time, and among categories, VAST then predicts variables at extrapolation-grid cells